MMLabCodes/polymersimulator/README.md

    Type "help", "copyright", "credits" or "license" for more information.
    >>>
    ```
-   Like 'tleap' the 'python3' command opens an interactive version of python and python code can be entered after '>>>'.
-To check openmm is imported enter the following into the python interpreter:
+   Like 'tleap' the 'python3' command opens an interactive version of Python and Python code can be entered after '>>>'.
+To check openmm is imported enter the following into the Python interpreter:
    ```
    >>> from simtk.openmm import app
    ```